HomeAutomationRoboticsRobotic Prosthetics Market

 • North America: It is commonly acknowledged that North America is the global leader for the adaptation and accessibility of robotic prostheses, due to advanced healthcare, rehabilitation, and government funding for veterans and assistive technologies.

-• United States: High density of limb-fitting institutions and R&D facilities, such as MIT, drive innovation and adoption.
+• United States: High density of limb-fitting institutions and R&D facilities, such as MIT, drives innovation and adoption.

 • Canada: Growing investment in assistive technologies supports market expansion.